jwells-github/Typing-Head-To-Head/README.md

 ## Running Typing Head-To-Head locally
 1. Clone the repo to your local machine
+2. run 'node server.js' from within the /Typing-Head-To-Head/server directory
-2. run 'npm run start-local' from within the /Typing-Head-To-Head/ directory
+3. Open another terminal and run 'npm run start-local' from within the /Typing-Head-To-Head/ directory
 ## Built with

 - Front end created using [React](https://reactjs.org/)